cloudify-cosmo/docs.getcloudify.org/content/cli/plugins.md

 A Cloudify plugin is an archive created by [wagon](http://github.com/cloudify-cosmo/wagon).

+Each plugin has a plugin.yaml file that map node lifecycle operations to appropriate plugin functions.

 See [plugins]({{< relref "plugins/overview.md" >}}) for more information.

 #### Optional flags